unerian/fl-studio-wine-plugin-list/README.md

 This list is specifically for running plugins with FL studio, so it might not accurately apply to other software that also uses wine (such as yabridge).

+The installers for the plugins can often be as big of an issue as the plugin itself.
+For example, a plugin might work perfectly, but the installer may be broken.
+This is why you might get differing results depending on if you use the official installer vs unofficial installers, such as pirated ones.

 **All plugins tested on (unless stated otherwise):**

 - Ubuntu 24.04.4 LTS x86_64
 - GNOME 46.0 Wayland
+- Bottles 63.2
 - FL STUDIO 25.2.5 [5319]

 **Bottles settings:**